We are glad to be able to welcome you back to use the Archives and Local Studies collections and resources.

 -Contact information must be provided at the point of booking

-Please do not book if you live in a local lockdown or Tier 3 area, if you have any symptoms of Coronavirus (Covid-19), if you are awaiting a test result, if you have tested positive for Covid-19, or if you have been contacted by NHS: Test and Trace.
+Please do not book if you live in a Tier 3 area, if you have any symptoms of Coronavirus (Covid-19), if you are awaiting a test result, if you have tested positive for Covid-19, or if you have been contacted by NHS: Test and Trace.

 The Somerset Heritage Centre and Devon Heritage Centre are open for research visits.

 o The opening days are Tuesday, Wednesday and Thursday.

 o There are two bookable sessions each day.
 These are from 10.00 am to 1.00 pm and 2.00 pm to 4.30 pm.
 There is a limit of 6 people per session at each centre.